 Last year’s exploration program included the following highlights:

-- Silver proven and probable reserves were up 2% to a company record 150 million ounces.
-In addition, total indicated silver resources total 126.6 million ounces, and total inferred silver resources total 172.0 million ounces.
-Lead and zinc resources increased 6% and 14%, respectively.
+- Silver proven and probable reserves were up 13% to a company record 170 million ounces.
+In addition, total indicated silver resources total 149 million ounces, and total inferred silver resources total 143 million ounces.

 - Re-examination of district potential near the past producing Francine Vein at San Sebastian led to the discovery of the Middle Vein during 2012.
 The Middle Vein has both precious-metal-rich and base-metal-rich sulfide mineralized zones.
 The higher-grade gold-silver mineralization forms other resources of 8.8 million ounces of silver and 45,011 ounces of gold that has been outlined through systematic drilling.